Error: "554 5.7.9: Message not accepted for policy reasons" when sending email to Yahoo

 - DMARC (Domain-based Message Authentication, Reporting and Conformance)

-We recently changed our DMARC policy to proactively protect our users from increasing email spam that uses Yahoo users’ email addresses from other mail servers.
-This is an important step to secure our users’ email identities from being used by unauthorized senders.
+Our DMARC policy proactively protects our users from email spam that mimics Yahoo users’ email addresses from other mail servers.
+This helps secure our users’ email identities from being used by unauthorized senders.
 It also interferes with some long-standing uses of identities that are authorized by the user but not verifiable.

 By publishing a “p=reject” record, Yahoo tells other DMARC compliant systems to reject mail from Yahoo users that isn’t genuinely originated from a Yahoo server.
 This affects only mail with Yahoo addresses on the From: line.